jnields/febs/ReadMe.md

 grained release management and flexibility as well as let people who are not using the same technology to have some control over their configuration.

-## Depreciation
+## Deprecation

-When something gets depreciated, it will not be supported in the next major release but will continue to get [supported](#support) for the previous version.
+When something gets deprecated, it will not be supported in the next major release but will continue to get [supported](#support) for the previous version.

 ## Support